zvallarino/phase-3-active-record-costume-store-lab/README.md

   7. closing date
   8. long description

-Before coding out the creation of these tables, read about ActiveRecord below:
+Before coding out the creation of these tables, read about Active Record below:

-## ActiveRecord
+## Active Record

-ActiveRecord is magic.
+Active Record is magic.
 Well, not really.
 But it does build out a bunch of methods for you.
 For instance, when it's used properly it will give you access to methods such as `create`, `save`, and `find_by`.
 Rejoice!
 Never again will you have to manually build out these methods!

-ActiveRecord allows you to create a database that interacts with your class with only a few lines of code.
+Active Record allows you to create a database that interacts with your class with only a few lines of code.
 These lines of code go to creating a model, which resides in the `app/models` folder, and a migration, which resides in the `db/migrate` folder.

 The model inherits from `ActiveRecord::Base` while the migration inherits from `ActiveRecord::Migration`.
 Many migrations these days have a `change` method, but you might also see migrations with an `up` and a `down` method instead.
-To use ActiveRecord, you have to stick to some specific naming conventions: while the migrations are plural, the models are singular.
+To use Active Record, you have to stick to some specific naming conventions: while the migrations are plural, the models are singular.

 #### Migrations